-Original steel wheels are very tough and almost indestructible, in almost any case they can be restored to “like new” condition by cold rolling (find a shop that works with truck wheels) and sandblasting.
-I recommend powder coating for the finish, RAL 1013 Oyster White / Light Ivory looks very much like the original color.
+Original steel wheels are very tough and almost indestructible, no matter how bad they look, chances are very high that they still can be restored to “like new” condition by cold rolling (find a shop that works with truck wheels) and sandblasting.
+I recommend powder coating for the finish.
+Any light color would by historically correct (the original color could be described as “dirty white” and varied a lot), my personal preference is RAL 1013 Oyster White / Light Ivory.

 Take notice that the Volga wheels are Lug Centric (explanation) and are centered by the torque of the lug nuts, rather than the center bore of the wheel.
 In fact, you’ll find that the center bore is not even circular on some of the wheels, it can have an almost pentagonal shape !
 That is because it is not designed to fit tightly on the wheel hub flange.

 These wheels cannot be accurately balanced with the center cone system (which has led to a myth that they cannot be accurately balanced at all, but that is not true), you’ll have to use the Lug Centric Mounting on the wheel balancer.
 The lug pattern is standard American and was used on older Ford, Jeep and Dodge trucks, so finding the suitable equipment should not be a problem.

 There are also original GAZ alloy wheels, which look very much like Lincoln turbine-style wheels.
 They have been produced in the 1990s and are a rarity today, but still can be found.

 - GAZ-24: 7,35×14”, bias-ply; models I-146, ID-195, AID-23 (668 mm o/a diameter)

 - GAZ-24-10: 205/70 14″, radial; model ID-220 (643 mm o/a diameter)

 Possible alternative tires (all radials)